WIPACrepo/iceprod/docs/core/details/index.rst

 The main work unit is a task, so the core itself can be thought of as a task executor.
 The main executable i3exec.py has a ``runner()`` function which does exactly that.
 The general outline is:

-1. Load xml configuration
+1. Load dataset configuration
 2. Set log level
-3. Set some default options if not set in xml configuration
+3. Set some default options if not set in dataset configuration
-4. Set up global env based on the xml configuration
+4. Set up global env based on the dataset configuration
 5. Run tasks
-    * If a task option is specified in the xml configuration, follow that:
+    * If a task option is specified in the dataset configuration, follow that:

         If the task is specified by name or number, run only that task.
 If there is a problem finding the task specified, raise a critical error.

-    * Otherwise, run all tasks in the xml configuration in the order they were written
+    * Otherwise, run all tasks in the dataset configuration in the order they were written

 6. Destroy the global env, uploading and deleting files as needed
 7. Upload the log, error, and output files if specified in options